dfborba/nativescript-jitsi-meet/README.md

 - Add call listeners to Android such as conferenceTerminated and etc.
 - Android is not accepting custom jitsi server yet, only IOS.
 - Add core demo version
-- Test and add Vue demo verion
+- Test and add Vue demo version

-- In the future I'd like to have more control of jitsi features such as hide invitation button, start call with password and etc. But so far I haven't found if Jisti already have this available on they framework and sdk.
+- In the future I'd like to have more control of jitsi features such as hide invitation button, start call with password and etc. But so far I haven't found if Jisti already have this available on their framework and sdk.

 ## Prerequisites / Requirements

-The only requisits I found necessary so far is that you application my use android:minSdkVersion 21;
+The only requisits I found necessary so far is that your application may use *android:minSdkVersion **21***;

 ## Installation

-tns plugin add nativescript-jitsi-meet
+*tns plugin add nativescript-jitsi-meet*

 ## Android